SUSE-Enceladus/img-proof/docs/source/start.rst

 The precedence for values is as follows:

-command line -> provider config -> ipa config -> defaults
+command line -> cloud config -> ipa config -> defaults

 The command line arguments if provided will be used over all other values.